How do I use the HTML view in the Rich Content Editor as a student?

 Note: The Rich Content Editor saves the last used HTML editor state (raw or pretty).
 This persists across browser tabs and windows.

 Open the Rich Content Editor when using one of the Canvas features which support the Editor.

 Note: The Rich Content Editor supports keyboard shortcuts.
 To view the Keyboard Shortcuts menu, click the Keyboard icon or press ALT+F8 (PC keyboard) or Option+F8 (Mac keyboard).

 Note: When in HTML view, you can click the HTML Editor icon to return to the Rich Content Editor.

 The HTML editor displays the pretty HTML editor by default.
 The pretty HTML editor displays line numbers and syntax highlighting.

 Enter content in the HTML editor or edit existing content using HTML.

-To switch to the Raw HTML Editor and edit your HTML in plain text, click the Raw HTML Editor link.
+To switch to the Raw HTML Editor and edit your HTML in plain text, click the Switch to raw HTML Editor button.

 Edit your HTML in plain text without line numbers or syntax highlighting.
-To switch back to the Pretty HTML Editor, click the Pretty HTML Editor link.
+To switch back to the Pretty HTML Editor, click the Switch to pretty HTML Editor button.